 What is ultrafast Wi-Fi?

-InLink’s Wi-Fi network is most likely the fastest you’ve ever experienced, with speeds up to 1 gigabit (1,000 Mbps), with no data caps or annoying ads.
+The InLinkUK from BT Wi-Fi is most likely the fastest you’ve ever experienced, with no data caps or annoying ads.

-Will I always receive a gigabit of bandwidth when I access the network?
+Will I always receive a gigabit of bandwidth when I access the Wi-Fi?

 There are many factors that impact the real bandwidth available to a connected device.
-Among these are the number of devices connected, client device performance, radio interference in the environment from wireless or other electronic devices, and the speed of the services being accessed.
-Rarely will an individual device be able to access a full gigabit, but by providing a gigabit network we are ensuring the best possible performance for all clients.
+Among these are the number of devices connected, individual device performance, radio interference in the environment from wireless or other electronic devices, and the speed of the services being accessed.
+Rarely will an individual device be able to access a full gigabit, but by providing a gigabit network we are ensuring the best possible performance for all.

-How many users can an InLink accommodate all at once—how many people can be using the gigabit Wi-fi hotspot before it slows down?
+How many people can be using Wi-Fi at one InLink hotspot before the Wi-Fi speed slows down?

-An InLink can support hundreds of users simultaneously up to 100 metres from each kiosk.
+An InLink can support hundreds of users simultaneously up to 100 metres from each unit.
 Performance will vary depending on activity, and the network is always shared equally with all connected users.

-How often will the InLinkUK from BT’s hardware be updated?
+How often is InLinkUK from BT’s hardware updated?